Xtigyro/kindadm/README.md

 # deploy-kubernetes-kind

-Create and administer a local one or multi-node K8s cluster(s) in Docker container(s) with properly configured Helm v3, Ingress Controller, MetalLB, and Metrics Server with simple interactive commands.
+Create and administer a local one or multi-node K8s cluster(s) in Docker container(s) with properly configured Helm v3, Ingress Controller, MetalLB, Metrics Server, and Kubernetes Dashboard with simple interactive commands.

 > **NOTE**: Those of you who would like to use the automation with Helm v2 - please switch to branch `helm-v2`.